mattjlt/Inventor-Code-Library/README.md

 Filename Key

-GEN - General / For all documents
+GEN - General / For all documents / all files

-IDW - For Drawing Documents
+DRG - For Drawing Documents (IDW + DWG)

+MOD - For Models (IAM + IPT)

 IAM - For Assembly Documents